RagnarB83/ash-documentation/docs/protein_ligand_binding.rst

 Modelling protein-ligand binding in ASH: Tutorial
 ====================================================

-This is a tutorial on how to set up a model for studying organic ligand binding to a protein using ASH.
+This is a tutorial on how to set up a model for studying organic ligand binding to a protein using ASH, starting with  a classical approach and ending with a QM/MM approach.
-All the steps about how to set up the system, parameterize the ligand, solvate the system and run MD simulations are performed within the ASH environment with the help of libraries such as OpenMM, OpenBabel, OpenFF, ParmEd, MDTraj, etc.
+All the steps about how to set up the system, parameterize the ligand, solvate the system and run MD simulations are performed within the ASH environment with the help of libraries such as OpenMM, OpenFF, OpenBabel, ParmEd, MDTraj, etc.
 Later we will also show how to run metadynamics simulations to study the free-energy surface of the ligand binding.

-Test system:

 ######################################################
 **1. Preparing initial files**